Efficient learning of quantum states prepared with few fermionic non-Gaussian gates

 The high level idea of the learning algorithm is to first learn a Gaussian unitary $G$ which \emph{compresses} the magic, apply it to the state, and then perform full state state tomography on the first few qubits alone.
 Our learning algorithm has a time complexity $\mathcal{O}(\mathrm{poly}(n,2^t))$, i.e. it scales polynomially in the system size $n$ and exponentially in the number of non-Gaussian gates $t$.
 Thus it is efficient as long as the number of non-Gaussian gates is $t=\mathcal{O}(\log(n))$.
 Furthermore, we establish that the task of learning such states is computationally intractable when the number of non-Gaussian gates scales \emph{slightly} more than logarithmically, under a common cryptography assumption~\cite{ShallowSrini,diakonikolas2022cryptographic,ananth2023revocable,gupte2022continuous}.
 We show the latter result using the theory of pseudorandom quantum states~\cite{Ji_2018,brakerski2019pseudo} and qubit-to-fermion mappings~\cite{Kitaev_2006}.
 In doing that, we bring pseudorandom quantum states, so far explored only for qubit-based systems, to the fermionic realm.
-Our learning algorithm generalizes the one presented by Aaronson et al.~\cite{grewal2023efficient}, which is tailored to learn only those states prepared by \emph{particle-number conserving} Gaussian gates and $t=0$ (in our work we relax both of these assumptions).
-Furthermore, our algorithm extends to all compressible states, i.e., those which can be written as $\ket{\psi} = G\ket{\phi}\otimes\ket{0^{n-\kappa t}}$.
-We also propose an efficient method to \emph{test} if a given state is close or far from the set of compressible states, by showing an efficiently estimatable quantity that lower bounds the distance to this set.
+Our learning algorithm generalizes the one presented by Aaronson et al.~\cite{aaronson2023efficient}, which is tailored to learn only those states prepared by \emph{particle-number conserving} Gaussian gates and $t=0$ (in our work we relax both of these assumptions).